-Update the LNET configuration in the /etc/modprobe.conf file so the list of server NIDs (lctl list\nids) is correct.
+1. Update the LNET configuration in the /etc/modprobe.conf file so the list of server NIDs (lctl list_nids) is correct.

-The lctl list\nids command indicates which network(s) are configured to work with Lustre.
+The lctl list_nids command indicates which network(s) are configured to work with Lustre.

-- 2. Shut down the file system in this order.
+2. Shut down the file system by unmounting all servers and clients.

-- a.
-Unmount the clients.

-- b.
-Unmount the MDT.

-- c.
-Unmount all OSTs.
+Do not run the writeconf command until the file system is completely shut down.

-- 3. Run the writeconf command on all servers.
+3. Run the writeconf command on all servers.